Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Communication-Centric Waveform Design

 Due to the minimax form of the objective function, it is difficult to solve problem $\mathcal{P}3$ directly.
 To address this issue, a slack variable $z_0$ is introduced as the optimization objective.
 Accordingly, we add an extra constraint that all the sidelobes within $\Omega_{\bm{s}}$ are less than $z_0$.
 Then the optimization problem can be expressed as

 Problem $\mathcal{P}4$ now can be formulated into a quadratic problem, which is solvable using the CVX toolbox \cite{ref11}.

 \emph{\textbf{Step~3.~PAPR reduction}:} In addition to the PSLR in the ambiguity function, the PAPR is also a significant metric for sensing sequences.
 A high PAPR results in nonlinear distortion of high power amplifier, which is detrimental especially for the millimeter wave and Terahertz bands \cite{ref12}.
 To tackle this problem, we need to minimize the PAPR of the sensing sequence, whilst retaining the high PSLR property.
 Recall that the PSLR is mainly related to the power allocation $\mathbf{P}_{\rm{r}}$ according to (\ref{multi_auto2}), which inspires us to minimize the PAPR by optimizing the phase of each element of $\mathbf{S}_{\rm{r}}$.
 Let $\theta(m,k)$ denote the phase of the symbol on the $(m,k)$-th RE.
-The PAPR of the sensing sequence corresponding to the $m$-th OFDM symbol can be expressed as
+The PAPR of the sensing sequence among $M$ OFDM symbols can be expressed as

-Because the PAPRs corresponding to different OFDM symbols are independent of each other, the phase-frequency characteristics of different OFDM symbols can be optimized separately.
+where $0 \leq m \leq M-1$ and $0 \leq n \leq N_c-1$.
+Since the average power of all the symbols has been determined by the proposed RE assignment and power allocation strategy, minimizing the PAPR is equivalent to minimizing the peak.
+Considering that the peak among $M$ symbols is the maximum value among the peak values of all symbols, we can reduce it by lowering the peak value of each symbol individually.
+Additionally, the peak values corresponding to different OFDM symbols are independent of each other, the phase-frequency characteristics of different OFDM symbols can be optimized separately.
 Consider the case that the phases of all the modulated symbols on different sensing REs are selected from the set $\{0, 2 \pi/R, \cdots, 2 \pi(R-1)/R\}$ with the size $R$.
 Then the PAPR reduction problem for the $m$-th OFDM symbol can be formulated as

 where $\pmb{\theta}_m=\big[\theta(m,0),\theta(m,1),\cdots,\theta(m,N_{\rm{c}}-1)\big]^\mathrm{T}$.

 To solve this discrete optimization problem, we propose a heuristic searching method based on the BB algorithm to obtain a near optimal solution.
 The BB algorithm divides the whole feasible region into several sub-regions, which correspond to several sub-problems.
 For each sub-problem, well-designed functions are employed to estimate its upper and lower performance bounds.
 As the number of iterations increases, the minimum upper and lower bounds among all the sub-problems are obtained and updated.
 When the difference between the minimum upper and lower bounds is lower than a threshold, the iteration terminates and the solution that achieves the minimum upper bound is adopted as the final solution \cite{ref13}.